COLUMN: Mitchell’s Musings: The rights and wrongs of writing - BC Local News

 It’s official, I can’t write.

-Now anyone who has read this column over the years might proclaim “it’s about time he realized that” and wish me well on my new endeavours of macrame and flower arranging.
+Now some people who have read my columns over the years might proclaim “it’s about time he realized that” and wish me well on my new endeavours of macrame and flower arranging.

 I’ve always had lousy handwriting and I partially blame Silver Star School and the principal at the time, who shall remain nameless, due to the fact that they decided to teach us Grade 4s (I’m guessing here, somewhere around 1969) the newest, the latest, the hippest, the best Script Writing rather than that old, dusty, unhip cursive writing style that was unlikely to survive the ’60s.